Hong Kong to New York · ultra long-haul

 On the Hong Kong to New York flight, the first cabin meal is an obstacle to the sleep block, not a meal.
 Decline it.
 Sleep mode begins right after the safety video.
 Mask, headphones, eyes closed.
 Seven hours later you wake into the back half of the flight, eat the meals you skipped, and stay active until landing.

 That’s one card.
-The path has the rest.
-The day before.
+The path has the rest, in order, at the right time.
+The night before.
 The morning of.
 The crossing.
 Your first evening in New York.
-Your first morning back.

-Plan your Hong Kong to New York flight
+Map out your Hong Kong to New York flight.

 Common questions